alinex/bash-lib/doc/function/ask.md

 - `float` - allow number [0-9]+.[0-9]+ (alternative , is allowed as decimal separator)
 - `password` - will show only `*` characters to hide input
 - `time` - a time with hour and minute can be given
-If another format is needed, you can fall back to string and vaildate on your own after you got the response.
+If another format is needed, you can fall back to string and validate on your own after you got the response.
 Stdout:   `<answer>`